bametz23/CSCE215/README.md

 <i> Homework/projects </i>
 <h2> Grade: B+ </h2>

   Note:  This is the data I was able to recover from my CSCE215 directory on my linux machine at school.

-Some of the files/directories may have missing data or data that should be in other directories.
-This was my first experience to the linux environment.
+<i> <b> Some of the files/directories may have missing data or data that should be in other directories.
+This was my first experience to the linux environment.  </b> </i>